-- Quasi drugs – This category includes products used for preventing nausea, heat rash and mosquitoes, and promoting hair growth.
-Some medicated cosmetics, such as whitening products, anti-aging products and oily skin or acne treatment products, are also categorized under quasi drugs.
+- Quasi-drugs - This category includes products used for preventing nausea, heat rash, and mosquitoes and promoting hair growth.
+Some medicated cosmetics, such as whitening, anti-aging products, and oily skin or acne treatment products, are also categorized as quasi-drugs.

-Labeling in local language on primary cosmetic packages is required for all domestic and imported products.
-Erroneous labeling translations may lead to major reworks and at times result in significant monetary loss.
+According to the Japanese cosmetic labeling regulations, labeling in the local language on the primary cosmetic package is mandatory for all domestic and imported products.
+Erroneous labeling translations may lead to major reworks and result in significant monetary loss.